 If you have different tasks for different days, you might want to arrange your board to have 7 columns for the days of the week — although, this is closer to a Scrum board than a traditional Kanban board.

 With the right platform you can adapt your columns to any variation a project demands.
+Your columns might even have something called Work in Progress limits (WIP limits).

 In a Work Operating System (Work OS) like monday.com, your task card will have everything an employee needs to complete their task, from descriptions and files to images, checklists, and comments.